srinivasanMT/assignment/assignment/README.md

 # Getting Started

 ### Reference Documentation
-For further reference, please consider the following sections:
+For further reference, please consider the following sections:<\br>
   ***ADD LOMBOK JAR***
 * Adding the library into your project.